tgnemecek/core-website/src/collections/pages/team.md

       Team.
 She leads our marketing and communications initiatives globally.
 Bonnie also teaches Advertising Management at Boston University, where she incorporates The Balancing Act leadership concepts.
-Bonnie comes to the CORE Team with expertise in brand strategy, account management and leadership development.
+Bonnie comes to the CORE Team with extensive expertise in brand strategy, account management and leadership development.
     linkedin: https://www.linkedin.com/in/bonnie-koch/
     video: https://www.youtube.com/watch?v=wGMv6kxZgUw
     role: Marketing & Communications Manager
   - name: Jordi Formiguera Macia
     role: Lead CORE Coach, Spanish Team
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600730640/Jordi_Formiguera_photo_1_ovy0xl.jpg
-    bio: 'Jordi lives in Barcelona and has worked for more than 15 years accompanying people as a career and professional counselor.
-He is a systemic coach accredited by the University of Barcelona for 10 years and is currently a member of the Executive Council of a Foundation that is dedicated to providing support to people suffering from a mental disorder or psychological distress, being also the Head of the Department of Labor Insertion.
-Since 2020 he has been part of the Core Coaching & Consulting team.
-Jordi enjoys meditation, sports and culture in general and he loves spending time with his family and friends.
-He defines his philosophy of life as follows: "Enjoy the moment, savor every moment, live without expectations and free from all fears"  '
+    bio: 'Jordi lives in Barcelona and has worked for more than 15 years as a career and professional counselor.
+He is a systemic coach accredited by the University of Barcelona and currently serves on the Executive Council and as the Head of the Department of Labor for a Foundation dedicated to supporting people who suffer from a mental disorder or psychological distress.
+Since 2020 Jordi has been part of the Core Coaching & Consulting team.
+He enjoys meditation, sports and spending time with his family and friends.
+Jordi defines his philosophy of life as: "Enjoy the moment, savor every moment, live without expectations and free from all fears"  '
     linkedin: https://www.linkedin.com/in/jordiformiguera-lifecoach/
     video: https://www.youtube.com/watch?v=wGMv6kxZgUw
 ---